martinfeuillet/Is-there-a-problem/readme.txt

 * correct the bug for title order (miscategorization_of_title).

 = 1.7.0 =
-Fix bug for seo on below category text, below tag text and below attr text. fix min words for short description.
+* Fix bug for seo on below category text, below tag text and below attr text.
+* fix min words for short description.

+= 1.7.2 =
+* Don't check the short description on error : chaque champ doit avoir minimum 50 mots
+* check below attr content and below tag content only if there are content on it. (part SEO)